harness/developer-hub/docs/continuous-delivery/cd-execution/cv-category/verify-deployments-with-sumologic.md

 ##### Ignore Thresholds

-You can select the type of events for which you want to set thresholds in CV.
+You can select the types of events for which you want to set thresholds in CV.
 Metrics that match the selected rules will not be flagged as anomalous, regardless of the analysis.

-To set the **Ignore Thresholds** for CV, follow these steps:
+To set the **Ignore Thresholds** for CV:

 1. Go to the **Ignore Thresholds** tab and select the **+ Add Threshold** button.
 2. From the **Metric** dropdown, select the desired metric for which you want to set the rule.